 Limited: This rank means the 3-year outlook is below the average for all occupations in the region.
 This situation can happen when there is less demand for this type of job, the industry activities are slowing, or high levels of unemployment.
 This is considered a challenging situation for job seekers, especially new entrants, such as new graduates and immigrants.
 This can also be because there are more job seekers than jobs for this occupation, in this province or region.

 In the 3-year employment outlooks, there is a possibility that some occupations in certain regions will be ranked as undetermined.
 Undetermined is a ranking that can be given when there is no information, or not enough information, to accurately score an occupation.
 For example, if an occupation has too few people in it, then the model will be unable to accurately predict where it will go over the 3-year timeframe.
 In that case, the occupation will be given the rank of undetermined.

-When are the 3-year employment outlooks updated on the Job Bank Web site?
+When are the 3-year employment prospects updated on the Job Bank Web site?

 How long are the 3-year employment outlooks valid for?

 The employment outlooks represent a 3-year period.
 For example, the information posted in 2021 will provide outlooks for all occupations for the years 2021, 2022 and 2023.

 The outlooks process chose a 3-year forecast because it allows for accurate forecasts to be made at the occupational and regional level, while avoiding the possible disadvantages associated with longer or shorter term forecasts.

 How are occupations defined?

 Occupations are defined by the National Occupational Classification (NOC) system.
 This system groups various job titles and occupations into 500 categories, allowing occupations that have similar traits to be represented as one code.
 For more information, please visit the NOC website at: